Visiting Assistant Professor of Law

 Professor Friedmann has been involved with WILMap of the Stanford Center for Internet and Society since 2014.
 His blog called IP Dragon, which he founded in 2005, is widely read.
 Friedmann also publishes in media, such as IP Kat, IP-Watch, SCMP and Hong Kong Free Press.

-Professor Friedmann is member of the editorial board of the Journal of Intellectual Property Law and Practice.
-He is also a reviewer for Computer Law & Security Review.
+Professor Friedmann is a member of the editorial board of the Journal of Intellectual Property Law and Practice (OUP).
+He is also a reviewer for the Journal of World Intellectual Property (Wiley), Computer Law & Security Review (Elsevier), and Asia Pacific Law Review.
+Professor Friedmann is a member of the advisory board of the Global SEP & FRAND Symposium.

 Research Experience at Other Academic Institutions: